citp/privacy-policy-historical/e/er/ere/ereaderiq.com.md

-> *The following text is extracted and transformed from the ereaderiq.com privacy policy that was archived on 2016-05-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160513163640id_/http%3A//www.ereaderiq.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ereaderiq.com privacy policy that was archived on 2016-11-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161119012850id_/http%3A//www.ereaderiq.com/privacy) for the most accurate reproduction.*

 # Privacy Policy | eReaderIQ

+### How Can I Help Support eReaderIQ?

+eReaderIQ is a free service which depends on user donations to stay open.
+You can [visit our 'changes' page](http://www.ereaderiq.com/changes/) if you want to know more.

+If you would like to help keep eReaderIQ open, you can [donate via PayPal](http://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3DHUNG4N7N3FY) or [become a patron](https://www.patreon.com/ereaderiq) at Patreon.

+Thank you for your support!

 _Updated: 2015-01-15_